Tuesday, May 30, 2006

 How do I spot, avoid 'phishing' scams?

 "Phishing" is a widely used scam to trick people into divulging sensitive information such as their credit card numbers, bank account information or passwords to criminals who can then rack up unauthorized purchases or sell the information to others.
+This can result in consumers facing unauthorized bills, new credit accounts opened fraudulently in their name and a damaged credit rating.
+It can also lead to identity theft - a very serious problem.

 FBI Releases Internet Crime Report